Seraphineyoung/crazy_cards/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was bootstrapped with Create React App. that the user should "clone the project locally"
+This project was bootstrapped with Create React App.
+Clone the project locally

 Run front and backend to see the App.